ramos333oz/ThreejsWebsite/docs/MASTER-PLAN.md

 - [ ] Page loads without errors
 - [ ] Console shows "Scroll Effects Manager ready"
 - [ ] **Hero section stays UNCHANGED** (current gradient + cubes)
-- [ ] Scroll to About → Background changes to purple (first transition)
+- [ ] Scroll to About → Background subtly shifts to pale cyan (first transition)
-- [ ] Scroll to Skills → Background changes to teal
+- [ ] Scroll to Skills → Background shifts to ice blue
+- [ ] Scroll to Projects → Background shifts to soft periwinkle
+- [ ] Scroll to Education → Background shifts to mint-cyan
+- [ ] Scroll to Certificates → Background shifts to lavender-blue
+- [ ] Scroll to Contact → Background returns to hero blue
+- [ ] All transitions are smooth and stay bright/light
 - [ ] Cube appears in About (left side)
 - [ ] Cube appears in Skills (right side)
 - [ ] NO cube in Hero section (existing cubes remain)